-Those supporting Hobson's Pledge Trust are New Zealanders who want all citizens to prosper and succeed.
+Those supporting Hobson's Pledge are New Zealanders who want all citizens to prosper and succeed.
 We believe that:

 - All New Zealanders should be equal before the law, irrespective of when they or their ancestors arrived in New Zealand;